moliver28/research-handbook/content/handbook/customer-success/csm/escalations/_index.md

 - Lead customer facing calls focused on discovery, de-escalation, technical guidance.
 Determine the customer's exit/success criteria to consider the escalation resolved.
 - Coordinate cross-functionally to determine path forward, potential workarounds and best practice recommendations.
-- Provide daily summaries in account escalation Slack channel.
+- Provide summaries in account escalation Slack channel on a cadence appropriate to the [defined escalation severity level](/handbook/customer-success/csm/escalations/#definitions-of-severity-levels).
 - Share updates to the customer via email.
 - Document in new GitLab issue for tracking/pattern matching for future reference.
 Example: https://gitlab.com/gitlab-com/customer-success/customer-success-engineering/scale-cse/-/issues/140